badMiguel/dotfiles/README.md

         - On Grub, go to Advanced Options for Ubuntu (might be called something a little different)
         - Scroll to an option that says (recovery) at the end of the listing and press enter.
         - Wait for the magenta screen with a list of options to show up, then select the option that says “root” and says something about going into a terminal or bash or something.
-        - Figure out how to connect to the internet through terminal commands
         - run sudo apt update, sudo apt upgrade
         - run sudo apt-get install --reinstall ubuntu-desktop
         - then sudo reboot